lars-usn/demo/README.md

 All new developments are done in Python and Jupyter Notebook.
 The Matlab apps are still in use, while the LabVIEW files are no longer maintained.

-The JupyterLab .ipynb-files can be run interactively in JupyterLab or Jupyter Notebook.
+The Jupyter Notebook *.ipynb*-files can be run interactively in JupyterLab or Jupyter Notebook.

 The Matlab-apps (.mlapp)  and LabVIEW VIs (.vi) are stand-alone programs with a graphical user interface.
 The Matlab functions (.m) are called from the Matlab console or from antoher Matlab-function.